 Rarely unanimous, the selection of 64 quilts from over 300 outstanding entries reflects the diverse artistic tastes of its three jurors.

 The Studio Art Quilt Associates (SAQA) was founded in 1989 as a non-profit organization whose mission is to promote the art quilt through education, exhibitions, professional development, documentation and publications.

-The exhibition is scheduled to open at the California Heritage Museum on December 9, 2017 and continue through March 18, 2018.
-The show will then travel to Carnegie Arts Center located in Turlock, California.
-It will open on April 4 and continue through May 27, 2018.
+The exhibition closed on March 18, 2018.
+The show then travelled to Carnegie Arts Center located in Turlock, California where it will open on April 4 and continue through May 27, 2018.